u1427871/u1427871/README.md

 - Hi, I'm Robert Lofgren.
 Due to Unviersity of Utah policy all of my repositories and projects are private.
 - If you message me I would be happy to go over any of my projects or work in depth.
+Projects I have done include
+- an online Snake game and a spreadsheet.
 - Email : Bobbylofgren@hotmail.com
 - Phone : 801 889-0109